Lt. Marion C. Lutes, O-665424 (MIA / KIA) Durant, Bryan County, OK

 By April 2012, this aircraft was no longer on display at Historic Aircraft Restoration Society (HARS) at Albion Park Airfield (Illawarra).
 Since then, the whereabouts of this P-47 are unknown, possibly in storage in Australia.

-Marion Lutes was officially declared dead on February 7, 1946.
-To this day, Lutes remains listed as Missing In Action (MIA).
-He is memorialized on the tablets of the missing at Manila American Cemetery.
-Lutes also has a memorial marker at Highland Cemetery in Durant, OK at section 3, lot 0121.
+Marion Lutes was officially declared dead on February 7, 1946 but remains officially listed as Missing In Action (MIA).
+He is memorialized at Manila American Cemetery on the tablets of the missing.
+He also has a memorial marker at Highland Cemetery in Durant, OK at section 3, lot 0121.

 Are you a relative of Marion C. Lutes?
 Contact us